History of agriculture in Canada: Wheat

 Alberta is renowned still for its stampedes, and cattle ranching is a main industry.
 The agricultural industry is supplemented by livestock and mixed farming and wheat crops.
 Alberta is the second largest producer of wheat in Canada.
 Grain and dairying also play a role in the livelihoods of Alberta farmers.

 The open parkland area extends across the three prairie provinces: Manitoba, Saskatchewan and Alberta.
 Canada's production of wheat, oats, flaxseed, and barley come mainly from this area.
 Meat processing is the largest industry here, followed by dairy production, breweries, and the subsidiary industry of agricultural implements.

-Between 1896 and 1920 the great Canadian wheat boom was stimulated by rising prices, railway construction and prairie settlement and supported by new agricultural technology.
+Between 1896 and 1920 the great Canadian wheat boom was stimulated by rising prices, railway construction and prairie settlement, and supported by new agricultural technology.
 In 1923 Canada supplied 53.3% of British grain imports and was the world's largest wheat exporter.
-Britain was still the countries major wheat export market well into the 1960s.
+Britain was still the country's major wheat export market well into the 1960s.
 The prairies became one of the world's most monocultural landscapes, wheat being 80% or 90% of all the crop in many areas.
 The network of railways, canals and elevators extended for nearly 3000 miles.
 Grain standards were established by the Grain Standards Committee and became the standard of the world.
 Up to 2000 boxcars were inspected in Winnipeg daily with samples taken from each car through 11 equidistant coincident apertures to establish a cross section of the entire truck.
 The terminal elevators in Port Arthur, Ontario and Fort William, Ontario handled more wheat than any other port on earth.

-See also :Category:Wheat production in Canada

 British Columbia

 British Columbia is covered in highlands; its eastern boundary is the Rocky Mountains.
 Agricultural production in British Columbia supplied the gold rush industry, mining and logging industries.
 Agricultural producers relied on these local markets, following the economic boom and bust of each enterprise respectively.
 The British Columbia Fruit-Growers' Association was established in 1889 to foster an export market of this commodity.
 The Canada Agriculture Museum preserves Canadian agricultural history.
 In 2015, there are approximately 20,000 farms in B.C. that are involved in agricultural activity, such as dairy, livestock, fruit and vegetable farming.